kylexqian/RTOS-RPi-446/README.md

 #           COMMENT         : The role or reason for the dependency.
 #
-awk=''      # Standard UNIX tool, used in submodule maintenance scripts gcc=''      # Host compiler bison=''    # Parser generator flex=''     # Scanner generator
+awk=''      # Standard UNIX tool, used in submodule maintenance scripts sed=''      # Standard UNIX tool, used in bridging uboot and kyu makevars gcc=''      # Host compiler bison=''    # Parser generator flex=''     # Scanner generator